 That secret sin you think is hidden is not hidden at all.
 God sees it.
 God knows.
 You might be able to keep it hidden from everyone else, including your spouse or your children but you will never keep it concealed from God.
 To make it worse, that sin you hide is slowly killing you.
 You are cutting yourself off from God and His blessings and that sin is doing you as much good as Achan’s buried treasure.
 Expose it to the light and let it die.

-We can handle it on our own.
+Temptation tells us we can handle it on our own.

 I have given enough examples of what not do to.
 For this, I will use a positive example of overcoming this lie.
 When Daniel and the other Hebrew young men were taken to Babylon in the first chapter of the book of Daniel, they could have easily fallen prey to the new culture and customs.
 Most importantly, they could have chosen to rely on their own power to survive in a hostile nation.
 Instead, they chose to commit together to not drink the wine or eat the meat.
 They found fellowship and accountability.
 They were not an island to themselves.
-They were united in their rejection of temptation.
+And they were united in their rejection of temptation.

 If you are struggling with sin, seek help.
 Confide in someone you trust.
 Find an accountability partner who will be a voice of wisdom, encouragement, and if needed, rebuke.
 I know there is nothing novel about this, but our culture values independence and that is stifling to the Christian walk.
-We are made for community.
+Believers are made for community.
 We are made to walk this road with others.
 We are not islands.
 Find your support group and rely on their strength in times of temptation.

 Hopefully, this will be a help to someone out there.
 I know I have listened to all of these lies at some point in my life.
 They are very alluring.
 Temptation works that way.
-It tells us that what we are doing is not a big deal.
+Temptation tells us that what we are doing is not a big deal.
 It lies that as long as we put on a good front, that is all that matters.
 It tricks us into believing we have it all under control.
-It tells us that no one, even God, can see.
+Temptation tells us that no one, even God, can see.
 And it convinces us to handle things on our own.

 Sin is serious and we need to take is more seriously than we do.
 We need to stop listening to temptation’s lies.